gelliravi/django-starter-box/README.md

 -----------------
 Put the following base settings in `settings.py`.
 They will enable media and static files to be uploaded and served from S3.
+If you are serving static files directly from S3, you need to **ensure your S3 bucket is public by default**.
+Google on how to do this.
+If you're serving from CloudFront, we're not sure whether you need to do so.
+Experiment around.

 ```python
 INSTALLED_APPS = (